THE PATH TO

 Exclusions

-Avoid investments that have a significantly negative impact on the Sustainable Development Goals (SDGs).
+We avoid investments that may generate significant negative impacts on the Sustainable Development Goals (SDGs).

 Active Ownership